ADHD and DoDMERB Waiver: The Complete Parent Guide

 Can my student take ADHD medication during the application process if they are struggling?

-No. Any prescription restarts the medication-free clock.
-If your student stopped in January and resumes in September, the timeline resets to September.
+No. Any prescription restarts the medication-free clock entirely.
 Consider non-medication support like tutoring and organizational coaching.
 If your student struggles significantly without medication, honestly assess whether the military path is right.

 What if my student was diagnosed with ADHD but never took medication?

 This is generally easier.
 The medication timeline does not apply.
 However, 504 or IEP accommodations after age 14 still require formal termination.
-A neuropsychological re-evaluation showing no current ADHD strengthens the case.
+A neuropsychological re-evaluation showing no current ADHD strengthens the case considerably.

 Does therapy or counseling for ADHD count against my student?

 Therapy itself is not disqualifying.
-If therapy records mention anxiety, depression, or other conditions alongside ADHD, expect questions about comorbid disorders.
+However, if therapy records mention anxiety, depression, or other conditions alongside ADHD, expect questions.
 Document what therapy addressed and provide evidence that other conditions have resolved.

 What if my student was diagnosed at age 6 but stopped medication at age 10?